vinitkhandagle/ckan_deployment/README.md

 ```

 7. After the containers are deployed you should be able to go to `http://public_ip:5000` to see the ckan application deployed on the container

+### Couple of Caveats
+The python interpreter on ubuntu is python3 and there is no symlink for python.
+This I noticed only on the AMI's for AWS and not on the packet hosts on baremetal cloud.
+I am not sure if its something that AWS has done.
+This causes the Ansible to fail on the first run as ansible is using pythoninterpreter.
+We can set that option for ansible as well or we can update-alternatives on the host.
+So I have explicitly updated the alternatives on the host through user-data.

+Docker in Docker is a bit combersum.
+So I have explicity used the docker engine on the host machine inside the Jenkins container.
+This could be a bit of a security issue as Ideally Jenkins gets root access on the host.
+But is the fastest way and less prone to issues when running Jenkins in a container.